 \subsection{FlightGoggles}

-FlightGoggles is capable of simulating a virtual-reality environment around autonomous vehicle(s) in flight \cite{guerra2019flightgoggles}.
-When a vehicle is simulated in the FlightGoggles, the sensor measurements are synthetically rendered in real time while the vehicle vibrations and unsteady aerodynamics are captured from the natural interactions of the vehicle.
-FlightGoggles real time photorealistic rendering of the environment is produced using the Unity game engine.
-The exceptional advantage of the FlightGoggles framework is the combination of real physics with the Unity-based rendering of the environment for exteroceptive sensors.
+FlightGoggles is a simulator that renders a virtual-reality environment for aerial vehicles \cite{guerra2019flightgoggles}.
+In FlightGoggles, the sensor measurements are artificially rendered in real-time, while the vehicle vibrations and unsteady aerodynamics are from the vehicle's natural interactions.
+This is an exceptional advantage of the FlightGoggles framework, where a combination of vehicle-in-the-loop physics with the Unity-based rendering of the camera's environment occurs.
+Photorealistic OpenUAV simulations use Unity to render the cameras with the physics from the Gazebo simulation, inspired by the FlightGoggles approach.
+However, our work is geared towards achieving a convenient cloud-based UAS simulation for students and researchers supporting photorealism.

-Photorealism is an influential component for developing autonomous flight controllers in outdoor environments.
-Traditional robotics simulators employ a graphics rendering engine along with the physics engine.
-Gazebo uses Object-Oriented Graphics Rendering Engine (OGRE) and Open Dynamics Engine (ODE) or Bullet physics engine.
-OpenUAV containers provides users with Unity and OGRE graphics visualization capability with physics simulated through ODE or Bullet physics.
-OpenUAV testbed aims to be a cloud infrastructure that allows students and researchers to easily setup and simulate aerial, ground and underwater flight dynamics and Unity visualization.